Maxwell Murray: World War II

 Major General Murray subsequently served as a commanding general of the 35th Infantry Division stationed at Camp San Luis Obispo, California.
 He was succeeded by Major General Paul W. Baade in January 1943 and transferred to Pasadena, Southern California, where he commanded the local sector within Western Defense Command under the command of general John L. DeWitt.
 Murray also received an Oak Leaf Cluster to the Legion of Merit for his service in Western Defense Command.

 In 1943, Major General Murray was transferred to the combat area in New Caledonia in Central Pacific area, where he commanded the Guadalcanal Island Forward Area.
 This command included the Fiji Islands.
 For his service in this capacity, Murray was awarded with the Second Oak Leaf Cluster to the Legion of Merit.

-In November 1945, Murray returned to the United States and was assigned to headquarters of the Army Ground Forces in Washington, D.C.
+In November 1945, Murray returned to the United States and was assigned to the headquarters of the Army Ground Forces in Washington, D.C.
 Murray finally retired from the Army on September 30, 1946.

 Retirement

-Major General Maxwell Murray died, due to a heart attack, on August 4, 1948, at the age of 63 years at his home in Siasconset, Massachusetts.
-He and his wife Phyllis Muriel Howard (1890–1976) with whom, he had a son Colonel Arthur Maxwell Murray (USMA, Class 1938) and a daughter, Ann Howard.
+Major General Maxwell Murray died of a heart attack on August 4, 1948, at the age of 63 years at his home in Siasconset, Massachusetts.
+He and his wife Phyllis Muriel Howard (1890–1976) had a son, Colonel Arthur Maxwell Murray (USMA Class of 1938) (1913-2000) and a daughter, Ann Murray Hess (1915-2001).
 He is buried together with his family at Arlington National Cemetery in Virginia.